China–United States relations: Economic relations

 In trade matters, the United States has benefitted from China's demand for United States export products, which grew rapidly from 2000 to at least 2021.
 As of 2021, China was the third largest market for United States export merchandise.
 Inexpensive Chinese exports to the United States increase the purchasing power of American consumers and American business profits.
 Both countries are benefitted by the demand for their respective exports to the other.

 In 1991, China only accounted for 1% of total imports to the United States.
 For many years, China was the most important country which required an annual waiver to maintain free trade status.
 The waiver for the PRC had been in effect since 1980.
 Every year between 1989 and 1999, legislation was introduced in Congress to disapprove the President's waiver.
 The legislation had sought to tie free trade with China to meeting certain human rights conditions that go beyond freedom of emigration.
 All such attempted legislation failed to pass.
 The requirement of an annual waiver was inconsistent with the rules of the World Trade Organization (WTO), and for the PRC to join the WTO, congressional action was needed to grant permanent normal trade relations (PNTR) to China.
 This was accomplished in 2000 (United States–China Relations Act of 2000), allowing China to join WTO in 2001.
 China's most favoured nation (MFN) status was made permanent on 27 December 2001.

-Since the entry of China into the WTO in December 2001, the decline in U.S. manufacturing jobs has accelerated (the China shock).
+Since the entry of China into the WTO in December 2001, the decline in US manufacturing jobs has accelerated (the China shock).
 The Economic Policy Institute estimated that the trade deficit with China cost about 2.7 million jobs between 2001 and 2011, including manufacturing and other industries.
+At the same time, China's WTO accession significantly accelerated its economic growth, export expansion, and integration into global markets.
+Increased access to foreign investment and international trade contributed to rapid industrialization, rising incomes, and China's emergence as a major global manufacturing and trading power.

-The PRC and the U.S. resumed trade relations in 1972 and 1973.
-Direct investment by the U.S. in mainland China covers a wide range of manufacturing sectors, several large hotel projects, restaurant chains, and petrochemicals.
-U.S. companies have entered agreements establishing more than 20,000 equity joint ventures, contractual joint ventures, and wholly foreign-owned enterprises in mainland China.
+The PRC and the US resumed trade relations in 1972 and 1973.
+Direct investment by the US in mainland China covers a wide range of manufacturing sectors, several large hotel projects, restaurant chains, and petrochemicals.
+US companies have entered agreements establishing more than 20,000 equity joint ventures, contractual joint ventures, and wholly foreign-owned enterprises in mainland China.
 More than 100 US-based multinationals have projects in mainland China, some with multiple investments.
-Cumulative U.S. investment in mainland China is valued at $48 billion.
-The U.S. trade deficit with mainland China exceeded $350 billion in 2006 and was the United States' largest bilateral trade deficit.
-Some of the factors that influence the U.S. trade deficit with mainland China include:
+Cumulative US investment in mainland China is valued at $48 billion.
+The US trade deficit with mainland China exceeded $350 billion in 2006 and was the United States' largest bilateral trade deficit.
+Some of the factors that influence the US trade deficit with mainland China include: